Motorcycle road safety: Fact or myth?

 Lane filtering is legal in most states around Australia.

-There are some other exceptions to the rule, depending on which state you’re travelling in, that impact where the lane filtering is legal.
-It is best to double check for the laws in your state before performing this manoeuvre.
+There are some other exceptions to the rule – depending on which state you’re travelling in – that impact where the lane filtering is legal.
+It’s best to double check for the laws in your state before performing this manoeuvre.

 Motorcycle riders must wear a full protective clothing at all times.

 MYTH – The only piece of protective clothing a motorcycle rider legally must wear is a helmet.
-There are certain safety regulations around a helmet, so it is best to check the requirement before purchase.
+There are certain safety regulations around a helmet, so it’s best to check the requirement before purchase.

-Although it is recommended that riders also wear; long pants, a jacket, goggles, gloves and boots.
-Before purchasing a motorbike, it is encouraged that the cost of these protective items are taken into consideration as they can be quite expensive.
+It’s also strongly recommended that riders also wear long pants, a jacket, goggles, gloves and boots.
+Remember to keep this in mind before purchasing a motorbike, as the cost of quality safety gear can be quite expensive.

 Motorcycle riders are more skilled drivers than those driving cars.

-MYTH – It is a common misconception among Australian drivers that motorcycle riders are more skilled and have better control over their vehicle.
-While this may be true in some situations, generally speaking drivers behind the wheel of a car should never assume motorcycle drivers can be put at risk on the idea that they are nimble and can avoid an accident.
+MYTH – It’s a common misconception among Australian drivers that motorcycle riders are more skilled and have better control over their vehicle.
+While this may be true in some situations, generally, drivers behind the wheel of a car should never assume motorcycle drivers are nimble, and can easily avoid accidents.

 Motorcyclists are 30 times more likely to be killed on Australian roads than car drivers.

-FACT – This is a frightening statistic and it is a result of many factors.
-One of which is that drivers of cars are not being diligent in looking out for motorcycles and are either; running motorcylces off the road, changing lanes and not seeing them or not leaving adequate braking distance.
+FACT – This is a frightening statistic and the result of many factors, one of which is that drivers of cars are not diligent in looking out for motorcycles.

 It is a two-way street when it comes to making sure everyone on the road gets to their destination safely.
 Both motorcycle riders and drivers behind the wheel of a car need to look twice, stick to the speed limit and be a respectful road user.